psycopg/psycopg/docs/usage.rst

 .. warning::

-    by default even a simple :sql:`SELECT` will start a transaction: in long-running programs, if no further action is taken, the session will remain *idle in transaction*, an undesirable condition for several reasons (locks are held by the session, tables bloat...).
+    By default even a simple :sql:`SELECT` will start a transaction: in long-running programs, if no further action is taken, the session will remain *idle in transaction*, an undesirable condition for several reasons (locks are held by the session, tables bloat...).
 For long lived